I’ve got a small collection of Canon 35mm film SLRs. Here’s what I think of them.

 - All the quality, none of the complexity

-- Very good program mode – it can seem a bit magical when it comes to backlit subjects
+- Good metering – it can seem a bit magical when it comes to backlit subjects

 - Lovely design and materials – think Star Wars dark side aesthetic